 Saturday March 25, 2017 @ SVAC in Manchester, VT

 There are so many advances and policy changes impacting conservation and renewable energy that people need help to keep up.
-This showcase of leading experts and helpful presentations will focus on practical, how-to information to help cut electric, heating, and cooling costs with the latest in energy conservation and renewable power ideas for homes and business.
-Lively discussions with skilled practitioners about slashing energy costs and reducing carbon use will be surrounded by student artwork from 22 schools for a wonderful synergy of energy and art.
+This showcase of leading experts and helpful presentations focused on practical, how-to information to help cut electric, heating, and cooling costs with the latest in energy conservation and renewable power ideas for homes and business.
+Discussions with skilled practitioners about slashing energy costs and reducing carbon surrounded by student artwork from 22 schools for a wonderful synergy of energy and art.

 - 10:00 am – Keynote Presentation: Zero Energy Now Program